IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Trend Micro Email Security/README.md

 4. *startDateTime*: If this is the first workflow run, it will be set to 5 mintues before current time, otherwise, it will be the endDateTime of the last workflow run.
 5. *endDateTime*: Current time.

+# DSM Parsing Tips #
+*Event Category* Regex Expression: ,"(details)"
+*Event ID* JSON Expression: /"reason"
+*Event ID* JSON Expression: /"action"
+Note that there are 2 expressions for the *Event ID* as the payload is different for accepted_traffic & blocked_traffic.

 # Endpoint Documentation #
 Getting Started with Trend Micro Email Security APIs - <https://docs.trendmicro.com/en-us/documentation/article/trend-micro-email-security-rest-api-online-help-getting-started-with>